DCotterill/halixia-hugo/content/ma/self-affirmations-116.md

 Benefits of using self-affirmations

-There are many benefits of using self-affirmations including reducing health deteriorating stress and anxiety.
-Learn about the benefits of using self-affirmations in your life .
+Learn about the benefits of using self-affirmations in your life including reducing health deteriorating stress and anxiety.

 Start working on improving your stress, anxiety, and self-worth with the use of self-affirmations to get all the benefits that come with it.